 5.Your application was missing something

-Don’t forget to check minor spelling error or a wrongly placed phone number.
+Don’t forget to check for minor spelling errors or a wrongly placed phone number.
 Always make sure all of your submitted data is correct before applying for a secure credit card.

 6. Multiple inquiries